Null Models and Community Detection in Multi-Layer Networks: Abstract

 \section{Abstract}

-Multi-layer networks are networks on a set of entities (nodes) with multiple types of relations (edges) among them where each type of relation/interaction is represented as a network layer.
-As with single layer networks, community detection is an important task in multi-layer networks.
-A large group of popular community detection methods in networks are based on optimizing a quality function known as the modularity score, which is a measure of presence of modules or communities in networks.
-Hence a first step in community detection is defining a suitable modularity score that is appropriate for the network in question.
-Here we introduce several multi-layer network modularity measures under different null models of the network, motivated by empirical observations in networks from a diverse field of applications.
-In particular we define the multi-layer configuration model, the multi-layer expected degree model and their various modifications as null models for multi-layer networks to derive different modularities.
-The proposed modularities are grouped into two categories.
-The first category, which is based on degree corrected multi-layer stochastic block model, has the multi-layer expected degree model as their null model.
-The second category, which is based on multi-layer extensions of Newman-Girvan modularity, has the multi-layer configuration model as their null model.
-These measures are then optimized to detect the optimal community assignment of nodes.
-We compare the effectiveness of the measures in community detection in simulated networks and then apply them to four real networks.
+Multi-layer or multiplex networks represent relational data on a set of entities (nodes) with multiple types of relations (edges) among them where each type of relation is represented as a network layer.
+A large group of popular community detection methods in networks are based on optimizing a quality function known as the modularity score, which is a measure of the extent of presence of module or community structure in networks compared to a suitable null model.
+Here we introduce several multi-layer network modularity and model likelihood quality function measures using different null models of the multi-layer network, motivated by empirical observations in networks from a diverse field of applications.
+In particular, we define multi-layer variants of the Chung-Lu expected degree model as null models that differ in their modeling of the multi-layer degrees.
+We propose simple estimators for the models and prove their consistency properties.
+A hypothesis testing procedure is also proposed for selecting an appropriate null model for data.
+These null models are used to define modularity measures as well as model likelihood based quality functions.
+The proposed measures are then optimized to detect the optimal community assignment of nodes \footnote{Code available at: \url{https://u.osu.edu/subhadeep/codes/}}.
+We compare the effectiveness of the measures in community detection in simulated networks and then apply them to four real multi-layer networks.